 Graphic Design Guru | First Agency | Washington

 Feb. of 2020–today

 - Design marketing material for clients.

-- Brainstorm with other team members to come up with ideas.
+- Brainstorm with other team members to come up with cool ideas.

 Top work experience section writing tips